 Temporary shoring may be required for the overburden soil to complete the required excavations where insufficient room is available for open cut methods.
 The shoring requirements designed by a structural engineer specializing in those works will depend on the excavation depths, the proximity of the adjacent structures and the elevation of the adjacent building foundations and underground services.
 The design and implementation of these temporary systems will be the responsibility of the excavation contractor and their design team.
 Inspections and approval of the temporary system will also be the responsibility of the designer.
 Geotechnical information provided below is to assist the designer in completing a suitable and safe shoring system.
-The designer should take into account the impact of a significant precipitation event and designate design measures to ensure that a precipitation will not negatively impact the shoring system should be reported immediately to the owner's structural designer prior to implementation.
+The designer should take into account the impact of a significant precipitation event and designate design measures to ensure that a precipitation will not negatively impact the shoring system or soils supported by the system.
+Any changes to the approved shoring design system should be reported immediately to the owner's structural designer prior to implementation.